gregates/gregates.github.io/content/pmtud.md

 First, I had to understand how the service worked.
 Here are the key points.

-It spoke a custom network protocol transmitted over either TCP or UDP, like all S3 services.
+It spoke a custom network protocol that could be layered over either TCP or UDP, like all S3 services.

 It was written in java and ran on the JVM, like all S3 services at the time.

-It listened on multiple ports: one port for TCP requests, which were mainly admin actions and updates, and a configurable *n* ports for UDP requests, which were exclusively GET requests for the data in the cache.
+It listened on multiple ports: one port for TCP requests, which were mainly admin actions and updates, and a configurable *n* ports for UDP requests, which were exclusively reads of the data in the cache.

-The most important scaling dimension was GET throughput.
+The most important scaling dimension was read throughput.
 This service had to handle S3-scale transactions per second.
-One for every GET, PUT, and DELETE.
+At least one for every GET, PUT, and DELETE.
 We managed that on a relatively small number of instances.

 Latency was also important.
-Typical client-measured latency for a single GET request and response was around 1 ms at the 99th percentile.
+Typical client-measured latency for a single read was around 1 ms at the 99th percentile.

 Since we used UDP, we didn't expect 100% availability.
 It was difficult to define a good availability